 What rate are annuities taxed at?

-How much tax you’ll pay will depend on your total income.
+How much tax you’ll pay will depend on your total income and the income tax bands.
 In England, Wales and Northern Ireland this is set at 20% for a basic rate taxpayer.
-This increases to 40% for higher rate taxpayers and 45% for additional rate taxpayers.
+So, if your taxable income is between £12,571 and £50,270 you will pay 20% income tax.
+This increases to 40% for higher rate taxpayers with a taxable income of between £50,271 and £125,140 and 45% for additional rate taxpayers with a taxable income of over £125,140.
 If you live in Scotland, income tax bands work slightly differently.

-Bear in mind, HMRC will determine your income tax band based on your total income.
-As well as your annuity income, they will consider any other income sources.
-This includes your state pension and any income from property rentals, dividends etc. All your income will be added together to determine your tax band.
+Keep in mind that HMRC will assess your income tax band based on your total income.
+As well as your annuity income, they will take into account any other sources of income.
+This includes your state pension and any income from property rentals, dividends, or other sources.
+All these income streams will be combined to determine your tax band.

-In addition, your income (and any tax-free lump sum taken) may affect any means tested benefits you receive.
+Additionally, your income and any tax-free lump sum you have taken may impact any means tested benefits you receive.

 How are annuities taxed to beneficiaries?